wangmingfdu/Somato-visual-SV-dataset/README.md

 Matlab >= R2017.
 Require to install "Deep Learning Toolbox".
 This package has been tested on Matlab R2017a with "Deep Learning Toolbox".
+Update:
+Due to the version update of Matlab, we have slightly adjust the raw code "main.m".
+The new code "main_2023.m" has been tested on Matlab R2020b with "Deep Learning Toolbox".

 ## Installation guide
 Deep Learning Toolbox (formerly Neural Network Toolbox) provides a framework for designing and implementing deep neural networks with algorithms, pretrained models, and apps.
 In MATLAB, there is an additional installation method for Mathworks toolboxes that you have already licensed.
 The details are following: